Regional 911 center 'finds' father, injured son in Foxboro state forest

 Previously, 911 calls from cellphones were routed through the state police headquarters in Framingham.

-The $12 million center, which opened in November, handles police and fire calls for Foxboro, Mansfield, Norton and Easton.
+The $12 million center, which opened in November, handles police and fire calls for the communities of Foxboro, Mansfield, Norton and Easton.

 State funds were used to renovate a Cold War era AT&T building that had been vacant for years.